dzekelid/plugins/_listings/new-relic/pluginsid-format-get-openapi.md

 ---
 swagger: "2.0"
 x-collection-name: New Relic
-x-complete: 1
+x-complete: 0
 info:
-  title: New Relic
+  title: New Relic Get Plugins  .
+Format
   version: 1.0.0
+  description: This API endpoint returns a single plugin, identified by its ID.
 basePath: v2/
 schemes:
 - http